 1. If I provide a non-covered service to a MBCHP client, can I bill the woman for the service?

 - Before a MBCHP provider performs a non-covered service on a MBCHP member, the provider must explain to the patient that they will be financially responsible for the non-covered service.
 The MBCHP member may only be charged for a non-covered service.

 - Providers participating in the MBCHP network are required to accept as payment in full, the reimbursement rate established by MBCHP for covered services.

 - Members cannot be billed for any portion of a MBCHP covered service.

 - Providers may not submit claims to Collection Agencies for MBCHP covered services.

-- Any provider or billing agency with questions should call MBCHP before processing bills.
+- Any provider or billing agency with questions should call the MBCHP before submitting claims or processing bills.

 2. If I have a billing issue for a MBCHP member, what should I do?

-- First, please call the MaineCare Provider line to check on the status of claim or client eligibility:
+- First, please call the MaineCare Provider line to check on the status of claim or member eligibility: